sarahalg1/task2/README.md

 to the database in Stop column , after that it will be selected from the database and printed in the php page.

+# CHATBOT.jbg
+example in runing the chatbot in the website.

+# skill-تحدث.JSON

+the chatbot ask the user for the robot direction and steps.